-The problem is that Hausa language is like Arabic not English.
-Meaning that Hausa have many gender pronouns unlike English.
+The problem is that Hausa language is like Arabic, not English.
+Meaning that Hausa has many gender pronouns, unlike English.
 For example, in English “How are you?” can be referred to both male and female genders but in Hausa is not like that.

 If you’re speaking to a male, then say:

 If you’re speaking to a female, then say: